kruti-s/take-home-project/README.md

   single-line change.

-**Search does not scan document text at request time.** It's backed by SQLite's FTS5 extension — an inverted index maintained automatically by SQL triggers (`app/schema.sql`) every time a document's content changes.
-A search is an index lookup + BM25 ranking, not a linear scan of every document's text, so search latency is a function of the number of *matching terms*, not the number or size of documents in the store.
-This was chosen over hand-rolling an in-memory inverted index because FTS5 is built into SQLite (zero extra dependency), is transactionally consistent with writes (triggers, not an out-of-band reindex job), persists across restarts for free, and already implements tokenization, ranking (BM25), and snippet extraction — reimplementing those well is a project in itself.
-The trade-off: it's SQLite-specific (a move to Postgres would mean swapping to `tsvector`/`pg_trgm`, not a pure port) and, being disk-backed, is not quite as fast as a hand-tuned in-memory hash index for a small, static corpus — a difference that doesn't matter at hundreds-of-documents scale and does matter if this needed to become a low-single-digit-millisecond search-as-you-type experience over millions of documents.
+**Search does not scan document text at request time.** It's backed by SQLite's FTS5 extension — an inverted index kept in sync by SQL triggers (`app/schema.sql`) on every content change.
+A search is an index lookup + BM25 ranking, not a linear scan, so latency scales with matching terms, not with the number or size of stored documents.
+FTS5 was chosen over a hand-rolled in-memory index because it's built into SQLite (no extra dependency), stays transactionally consistent with writes via triggers rather than an out-of-band reindex, persists across restarts for free, and already handles tokenization, BM25 ranking, and snippets.
+Trade-off: it's SQLite-specific (a Postgres move means `tsvector`/`pg_trgm`, not a port) and, being disk-backed, is slightly slower than a hand-tuned in-memory index — irrelevant at hundreds-of-documents scale, relevant only if this needed sub-millisecond search-as-you-type over millions of docs.

 ## API design rationale

-**Resource-based REST, with one deliberate escape hatch.** `/documents` is a standard CRUD resource (`POST`/`GET`/`DELETE`), and editing is `PATCH` (partial update) rather than `PUT` — a redline is a set of targeted changes, not a full-document replacement, and `PATCH`'s semantics match that directly. `GET /documents/search` is a read, so it's a `GET` with query parameters, not a `POST` — cacheable, bookmarkable, safe to retry.
+**Resource-based REST, with one deliberate escape hatch.** `/documents` is standard CRUD (`POST`/`GET`/`DELETE`); editing is `PATCH`, not `PUT`, since a redline is a set of targeted changes rather than a full-document replacement. `GET /documents/search` stays a `GET` with query params (cacheable, bookmarkable, safe to retry) rather than a `POST`.

-The one non-resource endpoint is `POST /documents/bulk-changes` — deliberately action-based rather than, say, `PATCH /documents?filter=...`.
-A bulk edit is not idempotent-if-repeated in the way a single resource `PATCH` implies, it returns a heterogeneous per-document result set (some succeed, some fail) rather than a single updated resource, and cramming "apply this edit to a filtered set" into REST's resource model would be forcing a workflow into a shape it doesn't fit.
-Precedent for this pattern (action endpoints alongside resource CRUD) is common in mature REST APIs handling bulk/batch operations.
+The one non-resource endpoint is `POST /documents/bulk-changes` — deliberately action-based rather than `PATCH /documents?filter=...`.
+A bulk edit isn't idempotent the way a resource `PATCH` implies, and it returns a heterogeneous per-document result set (some succeed, some fail) rather than one updated resource — forcing that into REST's resource model would fit the workflow poorly.
+Action endpoints alongside resource CRUD are a common pattern in REST APIs for bulk operations.

-**Preview is a request flag, not a separate endpoint or a two-phase commit.** `PATCH .../{id}` and `POST .../bulk-changes` both take a `"preview": true` flag that returns the would-be diff and writes nothing.
-The alternative — a separate `POST .../preview` endpoint — would duplicate the entire resolve/apply/diff pipeline behind a second route for no real benefit; a flag on the same endpoint guarantees preview and commit run the *exact same* resolution logic, so what you previewed is guaranteed to be what you'd get.
+**Preview is a request flag, not a separate endpoint.** `PATCH .../{id}` and `POST .../bulk-changes` both accept `"preview": true`, returning the would-be diff and writing nothing.
+A separate `POST .../preview` endpoint would duplicate the whole resolve/apply/diff pipeline for no benefit; a flag guarantees preview and commit run the exact same resolution logic, so what you previewed is what you get.

-**Occurrence numbers over "smartest guess" matching.** When target text appears multiple times, the API requires an explicit 1-indexed `occurrence` rather than silently picking "the first" or trying to infer intent.
-For a legal tool, a silent wrong guess (editing the wrong occurrence of a defined term) is much worse than requiring one extra field in the request.
+**Occurrence numbers over "smartest guess" matching.** When target text appears multiple times, the API requires an explicit 1-indexed `occurrence` rather than silently picking "the first."
+For a legal tool, a silent wrong guess is worse than one extra required field.

-**Errors: 4xx from the framework's validation, a matching JSON shape only where the spec's contract needs it.** FastAPI/Pydantic already produce well-formed `{"detail": ...}` 4xx bodies for validation failures and route handlers raise `HTTPException` with the same shape for domain errors (document not found, unresolvable edit) — reinventing that would be pure overhead.
-The one place a custom body was needed is unhandled 5xxs, which get a top-level exception handler enforcing `{"error": str, "code": 500}` and logging server-side instead of leaking a stack trace.
+**Errors: framework defaults, with a custom shape only where needed.**
+FastAPI/Pydantic already produce well-formed `{"detail": ...}` 4xx bodies
+for validation and domain errors (`HTTPException`) — no need to reinvent that.
+The one custom case is unhandled 5xxs, which get a top-level handler enforcing `{"error": str, "code": 500}` and server-side logging instead of a leaked stack trace.

-**Versioning via an append-only edit log, not in-place mutation.** Every committed `PATCH` inserts a new row into an `edits` table (full snapshot per version) rather than overwriting document content directly;
-`docs.content` is a cached pointer to the latest version, kept in sync by the same code path that writes `edits`.
-This means every change is individually auditable and nothing is ever silently lost — appropriate for a legal-document tool where "what did this clause say before" is a real question, not a nice-to-have.
+**Versioning via an append-only edit log, not in-place mutation.** Every committed `PATCH` inserts a new row into an `edits` table (full snapshot per version) instead of overwriting content; `docs.content` is a cached pointer to the latest version, kept in sync by the same write path.
+Every change is individually auditable and nothing is silently lost — important for a legal tool where "what did this clause say before" is a real question.